 PulpFest makes no guarantees concerning materials submitted to the Saturday Night Auction.
 If you plan to bid on an item, please examine it before bidding.
 Time will be provided for an examination of all lots prior to the start of the auction.
 The convention charges sellers 10% of the selling price for anything sold in the auction.
 If a reserve price is placed on an auction lot and it fails to sell, PulpFest charges 10% of the reserve.
 Due to time constraints, limitations may be placed on the number of lots a seller can include in the auction.
 All auction lots must be submitted to PulpFest prior to 2 PM, Saturday, July 27th.
 If you’d like to submit a large number of pieces to the auction, please contact Barry Traylor prior to the start of the convention.

-PulpFest 2012 will also have fifty-plus more lots from pulp collector and scholar Al Tonik’s huge library of hardcovers, paperbacks, pulps, dime novels, comic books, fanzines, and reference books in this year’s auction.
+PulpFest 2013 will also have 115 lots consisting of approximately 250 books from pulp collector and scholar Al Tonik’s huge library of hardcovers, paperbacks, pulps, dime novels, comic books, fanzines, and reference books in this year’s auction.
 Most of what remains are hard-to-find reference books and author biographies.
 Over many years, Albert Tonik was one of the leading scholars of pulp history.
 The winner of a Lamont Award in 1994, Al researched aspects of pulp history previously covered sketchily and loved to share his knowledge with our community.

 PulpFest welcomes estate auctions for the simple reason that we would like to see collections stay within the pulp community, helping us to remember the people to whom such collections once belonged.
 Many of us do not like the idea of making out a will, but it is a good idea to do so in order to make sure that the collections that have meant so much to us find a good home.
 It is also wise to give your loved ones instructions as to whom to contact for the dispersion of one’s collection.
 If you’d like to submit an estate for auction at PulpFest, please write to Barry Traylor.